Skip to main contentSkip to search

 Frequently asked questions

-Yes — the Ontario Education Act applies equally to Catholic and public school boards.
-TCDSB (which serves approximately 84,000 students across 198 schools) must provide the same IEP, IPRC, and EA processes as TDSB.
-The provincial framework — including PPM 140 on ABA-informed practice and the annual IPRC review cycle — applies to all publicly funded Ontario school boards regardless of religious affiliation.
+Yes.
+The Ontario Education Act applies equally to Catholic and public school boards.
+TCDSB must provide the same IEP, IPRC, and EA processes as public boards.
+The provincial framework applies to all publicly funded Ontario school boards regardless of religious affiliation.

 Yes, EA support is available at TCDSB schools.
 EA support is allocated based on a student needs assessment informed by the IPRC and IEP.
 It is not automatic.
 To request, contact the school principal and SERT in writing.
 If denied, request a written explanation and an IPRC meeting.
 TCDSB also uses Child and Youth Workers (CYWs) in some schools as additional support staff.